Shai Gilgeous-Alexander: Early life

 Gilgeous-Alexander was born on July 12, 1998, in Toronto, Ontario, and grew up in nearby Hamilton.
 His mother, Charmaine Gilgeous, is a former professional track athlete who competed in the women's 400 metres for Antigua and Barbuda at the 1992 Summer Olympics.
 His father, Vaughn Alexander, also of Antiguan descent, played high school basketball and won a Toronto city championship while attending Georges Vanier Secondary School in the early 1990s.
 Gilgeous-Alexander's father coached him during his youth.
-He began high school in Hamilton at St. Thomas More Catholic Secondary School before transferring to Sir Allan MacNab Secondary School.
+He began high school in Hamilton at St. Thomas More Catholic Secondary School before transferring to nearby Sir Allan MacNab Secondary School.
 He later moved to the United States and attended Hamilton Heights Christian Academy in Chattanooga, Tennessee, for his junior and senior years to improve his basketball skills, graduating in 2017.

 High school career

-Growing up in Hamilton, he did not make the St. Thomas More junior team in grade 9 and subsequently played on the school's midget squad.
-He ended up winning team MVP and leading St. Thomas More to the midget boys' city championship.
-He then attended Sir Allan MacNab Secondary School before heading to Hamilton Heights Christian Academy in Chattanooga, Tennessee, in 2015.
-"I just thought I needed to play better competition ...," he said.
-As a senior, Gilgeous-Alexander averaged 18.4 points, 4.4 rebounds and 4.0 assists.
+Gilgeous-Alexander initially attended St. Thomas More Catholic Secondary School in Hamilton, Ontario.
+In ninth grade, he did not make the school's junior team and subsequently played on the midget squad, where he was named team MVP and led St. Thomas More to the midget boys' city championship.
+Gilgeous-Alexander then transferred to nearby Sir Allan MacNab Secondary School before relocating to the United States in 2015 to attend Hamilton Heights Christian Academy in Chattanooga, Tennessee.
+"I just thought I needed to play better competition," he said.
+In his senior season, Gilgeous-Alexander averaged 18.4 points, 4.4 rebounds, and 4.0 assists per game.

-In early 2016, he participated in the Basketball Without Borders camp.
+In early 2016, he participated in the Basketball Without Borders development camp.

-As a four-star recruit by ESPN, Gilgeous-Alexander originally committed to Florida, but re-opened his recruitment in October 2016.
-His final five schools were Kentucky, Kansas, Syracuse, Texas, and UNLV.
-The following month, he announced his decision to play college basketball at Kentucky.
-He was named the most valuable player of the Kentucky Derby Classic.
-At the 2017 Nike Hoop Summit, he represented the World Select Team and scored eleven points in 21 minutes of action.
+A four-star recruit according to ESPN, Gilgeous-Alexander verbally committed to play college basketball for the Florida Gators in November 2015 before decommitting in October 2016.
+His final five schools were Kansas, Kentucky, Syracuse, Texas, and UNLV.
+The following month, Gilgeous-Alexander announced his decision to play for the Kentucky Wildcats after signing his national letter of intent on November 14, 2016.
+He participated in the 2017 Kentucky Derby Festival Basketball Classic and was named the Most Valuable Player (MVP).
+At the 2017 Nike Hoop Summit, Gilgeous-Alexander represented the World Select Team and scored 11 points in 21 minutes of play.